Brooklyn Nets’ Kyrie Irving Losing Almost $900,000 For Breaking NBA’s COVID-19 Protocols

 Incidentally, the Nets may have acquired Harden as a direct result of Irving’s apparent dissatisfaction with his current club.
 According to a Twitter report from KRON-TV’s Jason Dumas, sources close to Irving have indicated that he may have been willing to extend his personal leave and sit out the entirety of the season due to some level of discontent with the organization.

-Dumas asserts that this development pushed Brooklyn to bring in Harden.
+Dumas asserted that this development pushed Brooklyn to bring in Harden.

-Through Friday night’s games, the Nets have compiled a 7-6 record, good for just sixth place in an Eastern Conference some expected them to dominate behind Irving, Kevin Durant and new head coach Steve Nash.
+Through Friday’s games, the Nets have compiled a 7-6 record, good for just sixth place in an Eastern Conference some expected them to dominate behind Irving, Kevin Durant and new head coach Steve Nash.